assetthawut/test/readme.md

 ## Installing

-1. Donwload this repository.
+1. Download this repository.

-2. run command prompt in root of project and install dependency.
+2. Run command prompt in root of project and install dependency.

 > composer install